just-work/fffw/docs/source/extending.rst

 ==============

-The aim of ``fffw`` library is to provide mechanics for preparing ``ffmpeg`` command line arguments, not to cover all possible params.
+The aim of ``fffw`` library is to provide mechanics for preparing ``ffmpeg`` command line arguments, not to cover all possible ``ffmpeg`` parameters.
 It provides all necessary base classes to extend input file handling, filtering and output configuration.

 Before writing code it's useful to read section :ref:`command-line-structure`.